Reflections on 2017: Travel edition

 It’s also the first year where I haven’t done any travel between October and February.
 That’s a long time in the country for me, but it’s been an expensive year and I need to save those pennies!
 Anyway, let’s look back on the year of travel.

-Of course, it seems SO long ago but the year started off down under!
+It seems SO long ago but the year started off down under!
 We celebrated New Years at the most amazing place I’ve been to in a long time, Byron Bay.
 We flew back on the 5th of Jan so this was more of a 2017 holiday but it did mean we started the year off strong.
 We are planning NZ next year instead of Aus which will make a nice change!
+However, I know that Australia is one of those places that’s on most people’s bucket lists.
+Because of this, I thought it might be nice for me to tell you a tip that one of my friends told me.
+She said that hiring a car might be a good idea when traveling to Australia.
+Apparently, it can work out cheaper, especially if you were planning on going to see all of the main tourist attractions.
+Parking is also easy with the help of Parkhound Melbourne that tells you where there are spaces to park.
+This can make your trip more interesting and exciting!

 For our first proper trip of the year, we did a quick jaunt to Berlin.
 This was actually Paul’s birthday present and my second trip to the German capital.
 I really like Berlin but we didn’t do well with the weather, where it proceeded to pour down for 2 of the 3 days.
 That said, I’d definitely go back again, it has an amazing feel about the place and is of course, steeped in history.